Kamanaka5502/temporal-drift-agent-demo/README.md

 - Systems that "feel fine" in staging but fail in production

 This demo compresses hours of drift into 10 seconds.

+## What to look for in your own systems

+If you see any of these, you likely have temporal drift:

+- Decisions that get stricter over time without rule changes
+- Systems that require periodic restarts to "behave normally"
+- Increasing false denials after long uptime
+- Logs or retries being included in decision context
+- "Recent context" used without explicit pruning rules

+Nothing is wrong with the logic.

+The system is failing because time is being treated as passive, when it is an active participant in state.